zenab12/zenab12/README.md

 - 🔭 I’m currently training in ITI 9 months professtional training in Web development and UI.
-- 🌱 I’m currently working on React  and Material UI Projects
+- 🌱 I’m currently reviewing courses for applying on jobs.
 - 👯 I’m looking to collaborate with many developer to work in different projects.
 - 💬 Ask me about Front-end web development.
 - 📫 How to reach me: zenabm410@gmail.com.